 Adrian has an MSc with distinction in Shipping, Trade and Finance from Cass Business School London and an BA Hons degree in Economics and Philosophy from the University of York.

-Georgina Gavin leads the sales, marketing and account management teams at VesselsValue.
-Whilst overseeing sales and marketing, Georgina remains responsible for developing new business in Europe.
-She also works closely with the research team and the developers, assisting in their ongoing development of VesselsValue Ltd and its services.
+Georgina Gavin leads the Client Services team at VesselsValue.
+She also works closely with the research team and the developers, assisting in their ongoing development of the company and its services.

 Georgina graduated from Liverpool University in 2007 with a BA Hons degree in Politics, and has subsequently worked in sales and marketing, with particular focus on new business development and account management.